When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 WeightNot stated

 The Rado Captain Cook High-Tech Ceramic is a dive watch that fuses vintage charm with cutting-edge materials.
-Crafted from scratch-resistant ceramic, its sleek case is ultra-light, hypoallergenic, and built to last.
+Crafted from scratch-resistant ceramic, its sleek case is ultra-light, hypoallergenic, and, if that wasn’t enough, it’s built to last as well.

 If you want heritage style with contemporary tech and a serious dose of cool, the Captain Cook delivers in spades.